SvyatikBak/svyatikbak.github.io/README.txt

 glass and bookshelf now drops.
 Third person is R, debug screen is F.

 b1.8.1_grass_fix.zip - bright foliage and grass, also clear grass.

-neon_grass_sbmf_1.2.7 - neon grass for SBMF 1.2.7.

-SBMF 1.2.7 has all the feature of its equivalent for a1.1.2_01.

 SBMF Changelog: